Portarlington Harbour Upgrades

 The old Portarlington Pier will be removed.
 The pier has been closed since 2018 due to structural failures which posed a risk to public safety.

-Construction of covered walkway June 2021 to June 2022
+Construction of covered walkway Late 2021 to June 2022

 As is currently the case, pedestrians and authorised vehicles will continue to share access on the western side of the new pier while the covered walkway is being installed.

 Landscape and other improvement works July 2022 to September 2022

 Improvement works on the pier and covered walkway entrance will enhance pedestrian access and existing services will be altered accordingly.
 Minor improvements to the northern breakwater will enhance pedestrian access.